The EBU Examination Committee annually organises 3 assessments; each assessment is held once per year.

 European Board Examinations in Urology

-EBU Written Examination
+Online Written Examination (Part I)

-EBU Oral Examination
+Oral Examination (Part II)

 The objective of the EBU Oral Examination is to test the candidate’s ability to evaluate and manage common cases in every day practice.
 The candidate will be given 3 clinical cases which represent a wide spectrum of urologic practice.

-The European Board Examinations in Urology are a formal part of the national exit examination in the following countries.
+The European Board Examinations in Urology are a formal part of the national examination in the following countries.

-EBU Written Examination: Austria, The Netherlands and Switzerland.
+- Online Written Examination: Austria, The Netherlands and Switzerland.